asyncgui/asynckivy/sphinx/notes.rst

 ---------------------------------

 :mod:`asyncio` and :mod:`trio` do some hacky stuff, :func:`sys.set_asyncgen_hooks` and :func:`sys.get_asyncgen_hooks`,
-which likely hinders asynckivy-flavored async generators.
+which likely delays the cleanup of async generators.
 You can see its details `here <https://peps.python.org/pep-0525/#finalization>`__.

-Because of this, you have to explicitly close asynckivy-flavored async generators when you're done with them.
+Because of this, you have to explicitly close async generators when you're done with them.
 Here are the affected ones:

 - :func:`~asynckivy.rest_of_touch_events`